It's (NOT) a 10! Homemade Detangler Recipe

 I loved It’s a 10 after my stylist introduced me to it.
 I used it for years, but it came up for review during Switch and Ditch on my detox journey when I ran out.
 That is when I scanned it and realized I need a less toxic alternative.
 And something cheaper since that bottle is an easy $30.

 Research shows that we encounter over 300 chemicals daily in a typical day and for women…80 of those are before breakfast!
-LADIES! please start looking into the things you use during your morning routine.
+LADIES! please start looking into the things you use during your beauty routine.

 Why I’m Switching and Ditching